stefanrueger/urboot/docs/makeoptions.md

-   The `SFMCS=<AtmelPxx|ArduinoPinX>` option encodes the pin number of the SPI flash memory chip select line: either use a constant such as `AtmelPB0` (port B, pin 0) or, eg, `ArduninoPin8, which uses the Arduino Pin numbers that is available for some boards/MCUs.
+   The `SFMCS=<AtmelPxx|ArduinoPinX>` option encodes the pin number of the SPI flash memory chip select line: either use a constant such as `AtmelPB0` (port B, pin 0) or, eg, `ArduinoPin8`, which uses the Arduino Pin numbers that are available for some boards/MCUs.

    `TEMPLATE=1` creates a template bootloader with different nop opcodes (`mov rN,rN`) where the `SFMCS` pin needs to be manipulated.
 These template bootloaders cannot be used as they are, but